 Choose Bitpanda if you:

-- Want an all-in-one platform for crypto, stocks, ETFs, and precious metals
+- Want one platform for crypto, stocks, ETFs, and precious metals

-- Are willing to pay higher crypto fees for the convenience of a unified platform
+- Are willing to pay higher crypto trading fees for convenience and breadth

-- Want to stake Ethereum or Cardano directly on the exchange
+- Want to stake Ethereum or Cardano directly on the platform

 Verdict

-If you want a single European platform for your entire investment portfolio — crypto, stocks, ETFs, and metals — Bitpanda is the most compelling option available.
-The 1.49% crypto fee is the tradeoff, but the EUR 1 stock trades and the convenience of a unified platform justify it for many investors.
-With an IPO on the horizon, Bitpanda is betting on becoming Europe’s leading retail investment app.
+If you want a single European platform for your investment portfolio (crypto, stocks, ETFs, and metals) with a clean operational record and an upcoming public listing, Bitpanda is the most compelling option.
+The 1.49% crypto spread is a genuine cost, but the EUR 1 stock trades, the breadth, and the reliability justify it for most users.

-For the full picture, read my Bitpanda review and Bitstamp review.
-For a wider look at the options, see my guide to the best cryptocurrency trading apps and how to buy Bitcoin in Europe.
-If you’re also comparing stock brokers, the DEGIRO vs Scalable Capital comparison covers the two biggest low-cost brokers in Europe.
+For the deeper details, see my Bitpanda review and my Bitstamp review.
+For a wider angle, the guides to the best cryptocurrency trading apps and how to buy Bitcoin in Europe compare more options.
+If you are also looking at stock brokers, the DEGIRO vs Scalable Capital comparison covers the two biggest low-cost options.

 Frequently Asked Questions